 Arthroscopic Knee Surgery Little Help for Arthritis

-Arthroscopic knee surgery, the most commonly performed orthopaedic procedure in the United States, may be no better than medical or physical therapy for relieving chronic pain, according to the results of two studies published in the December 26, 2013 issue of the New England Journal of Medicine (NEJM).
+Arthroscopic knee surgery, the most commonly performed orthopaedic procedure in the United States, may only be effective for a narrow group of people with chronic knee pain according to the results of a study published in the December 26, 2013 issue of the New England Journal of Medicine (NEJM).
 The study was done in Finland and adds to earlier research that suggests the procedure may be unnecessary for most people with knee osteoarthritis.

 According to the National Center for Health Statistics, more than 650,000 arthroscopic lavage and debridement (cleaning and smoothing) procedures are performed for knee pain each year in the United States, at an average cost of $5,000 each.

 The VA team found no difference in pain or function between the study participants who had arthroscopic procedures and those that had the sham surgery.
-Their study was published in the July 11, 2002, issue of the New England Journal of Medicine.
+Their study was published in the July 11, 2002 issue of the NEJM.

-"They all show the same thing," said Claude T. Moorman III, MD, an orthopedic surgeon and director of sports medicine at the Duke University Medical Center in Durham, NC.
+"They all show the same thing," said Claude T. Moorman III, MD, an orthopedic surgeon and sports medicine director at the Duke University Medical Center in Durham, NC.
 "If your outcomes measure is whether you cure arthritis or help pain, arthroscopy is not going to be your tool."

-But in cases where people with osteoarthritis experience certain functional problems, like a knee that suddenly locks up, or a joint that clicks and pops when they try to play sports – "not he grinding and crunching of chronic arthritis" – Dr. Moorman said, then arthroscopic knee surgery may be indicated to repair injured tissue.
+In cases where people with osteoarthritis experience certain functional problems, like a knee that suddenly locks up, or a joint that clicks and pops when they try to play sports – "not the grinding and crunching of chronic arthritis" – Dr. Moorman said, then arthroscopic knee surgery may be indicated to repair injured tissue.

 But Dr. Moorman was quick to add that people with arthritis and their doctors should think very carefully about arthroscopic procedures because there is emerging evidence that they may make the condition worse.